-Eduventures’ recently released a research report on the OPM market, titled “Expanding The Opm Definition” — a great start for universities trying to understand these options.
+Eduventures’ released a research report on the OPM market, titled “Expanding The OPM Definition” — a great start for universities trying to understand these options.

 The report was authored by Eduventures’ Principal Analyst for Online and Continuing Education, Howard Lurie, and focuses on the evolving landscape of companies who provide services to help higher education institutions develop, maintain and market online programs.

 While the full report is only available to Eduventures’ clients, we’ve outlined a few of the key points here and offer our point of view.

 We also asked Howard Lurie to join us on a webinar to discuss two recurring issues some higher education leaders face when developing online programs.
 You can view the recording here.

 What is the role of standardization in online learning?
 Eduventures and Extension Engine have an unscripted discussion in this recorded webinar

 In the old days (ok, not the old days for most of us, but think of old as a millennial would — like 5 years ago) OPMs emerged to provide services to help universities launch online programs.